 - The Innocents Society initiated Erin Burnette, director of the Nebraska Business Honors Academy, as an Honorary Member of the Chancellor’s Senior Honorary on April 2.
 Read the Nebraska Today article.

 - Four College of Business faculty and staff earned the Friends and Family Award (formerly the Parents' Recognition Award) from the UNL Parents Association and UNL Teaching Council.
 The award annually recognizes those who made a significant difference in students’ lives.
-This year’s awardees with the number of years they have received the award include: Uchechukwu Jarrett, associate professor of practice in economics, (2); Kendra Ritchie, associate director of recruitment, (1); Mikki Sandin, assistant director of professional & life skills, (1); Andrew Waite, lecturer of finance, (1).
+This year’s awardees with the number of years they have received the award include: Uchechukwu Jarrett, Seacrest Teaching Fellow and associate professor of practice in economics, (2); Kendra Ritchie, associate director of recruitment, (1); Mikki Sandin, assistant director of professional & life skills, (1); Andrew Waite, (1).

 - The College of Business partnered with the College of Law to host the sold-out Women Lead conference on March 4.
 The conference empowered women to lead through change.
 Read the College of Business story.

 - Three staff members were selected by the Chancellor’s Commission on the Status of Women to be recognized through a Nebraska Today feature during Women’s History Month in March.
 The nominees, who went above and beyond their roles at the university, were: Krista Hoover, human resources coordinator; Jaylen Peters, administrative support associate of Business Advising and Student Engagement; and Mikki Sandin.
 Read Hoover's story.
 Read Peters' story.
 Read Sandin's story.

 This column is a monthly feature of the College of Business.
 Faculty, staff and students can submit achievements to be considered for this column via the News Proposal Form at the bottom of https://business.unl.edu webpage.
 On the form, select Recognize Achievement and fill out the related questions.

 Published: April 8, 2022